WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

 Note that last one carefully.
 It's a string, so the computer treats it as only a sequence of characters.
 It's NOT a number, as far as the computer is concerned, just like a photograph of a car is not a car.
 A string of digit characters is not a number.
 You'll revisit this distinction in the next few tasks.

-We could choose any sting value to return at this point, but there's a special, minimal string in most computer languages commonly called the EMPTY STRING or the NULL STRING and it's denoted as
+We could choose any string value to return at this point, but there's a special, minimal string in most computer languages commonly called the EMPTY STRING or the NULL STRING and it's denoted as

   ""